opensearch-project/documentation-website/_search-plugins/ubi/data-structures.md

 ---

 # Sample client data structures
-The client data structures can be used to create events that follow the [UBI event schema specification](https://github.com/o19s/ubi).
+The following client data structures can be used to create events that follow the [UBI event schema specification](https://github.com/o19s/ubi).
 For more information about the schema, see [UBI index schemas]({{site.url}}{{site.baseurl}}/search-plugins/ubi/schemas/).